cyfdecyf/ifstat/README.md

 The core idea is to collect data at exactly constant rate.

 So it's better to let netdata plugin collection trigger data generation.
-That's why we moved to use SNMP for moniting EdgeRouter interfaces.
-As snmpd manual says, it collects data upon receiving request.
+That's why I moved to use Python socket server for moniting EdgeRouter interfaces.

-## Usage (for the wrong approach)

-This mainly serves as an example to write netdata plugin because of problems described above.

-1. Run `ifstat.sh` on Linux system which we want to get interface statistics
-2. Deploy netdata plugin and config to a running netdata server
-   1. Copy `netdata/ifstat.chart.py` to netdata `plugins.d/python.d.plugin` directory
-   2. Edit `netdata/ifstat.conf` and then copy to `etc/netdata/python.d` directory
+Not using SNMP is because update latency for snmpd.

+For reference, `obselect/ifstat.sh` is kept as an example of collecting data separately.